Installation & basic setup

 For more advice on using this option, please see our article on How to Unlock the Private Store for Logged In Users.

-Hide the login form when the store is locked
+Hide the login form so only logged in users can access the store

 This option only appears when the ‘Logged In Users’ box is ticked.